obonaventure/cnp3/book/transport/transport.rst

 .. [#fsize] Many network layer services are unable to carry SDUs that are larger than 64 KBytes.

 .. [#fqueuesize] In the application layer, most servers are implemented as processes.
 The network and transport layer on the other hand are usually implemented inside the operating system and the amount of memory that they can use is limited by the amount of memory allocated to the entire kernel.

+.. [#fsizesliding] The size of the sliding window can be either fixed for a given protocol or negotiated during the connection establishment phase.
+We'll see later that it is also possible to change the size of the sliding window during the connection's lifetime.

+.. [#fautotune] For a discussion on how the sending buffer can change, see e.g. [SMM1998]_

+.. [#facklost] Note that if the receive window shrinks, it might happen that the sender has already sent a segment that is not anymore inside its window.
+This segment will be discarded by the receiver and the sender will retransmit it later.

+.. [#fmsl] As we will see in the next chapter, the Internet does not strictly enforce this MSL.
+However, it is reasonable to expect that most packets on the Internet will not remain in the network during more than 2 minutes.
+There are a few exceptions to this rule, such as :rfc:`1149` whose implementation is described in http://www.blug.linux.no/rfc1149/ but there are few real links supporting :rfc:`1149` in the Internet.

 .. [#fmtuudp] This limitation is due to the fact that the network layer (IPv4 and IPv6) cannot transport packets that are larger than 64 KBytes.
 As UDP does not include any segmentation/reassembly mechanism, it cannot split a SDU before sending it.